-For more on my 30 day mushroom experiment (and some info on what mushrooms can do for you), check out my article on mindbodygreen.
-If you're interested to try medicinal mushrooms you can use my Four Sigmatic affiliate code "mabelsmushrooms" for 10% off!
-(I love their products, especially the Reishi Hot Cacao, coffee with chaga and lion's mane and 10-mushroom blend for smoothies.)
+To read about my 30 day mushroom experiment (and some info on what mushrooms can do for you), check out my article on mindbodygreen.
+I also have an affiliate code for one of my favorite mushroom brands, Four Sigmatic — use code "mabelsmushrooms" for 10% off!
+(I highly recommend the Reishi Hot Cacao, coffee with chaga and lion's mane and 10-mushroom blend for smoothies.)

-The mindbodygreen article focuses on the immediate health benefits of mushrooms, but my interest in functional mushrooms was originally piqued when I saw a lecture several years prior by "mushroom guru" Paul Stamets, whose captivating and emotional delivery covered not only the health-promoting and anti-cancer effects of mushrooms but also their ability to reverse serious environmental damage previously thought to be irreversible such as oil spills and the effects of nuclear waste.
-Certain species of mushrooms can even digest plastic.
+Mushrooms are a macro trend because they’re everywhere.
+My interest was originally piqued when I saw a lecture several years prior by "mushroom guru" Paul Stamets, whose captivating presentation covered not only the health-promoting and anti-cancer effects of mushrooms but also info on mushrooms’ ability to reverse serious environmental damage previously thought to be irreversible such as oil spills and the effects of nuclear waste.
+I learned that certain species of mushrooms can even digest plastic.